justinlee0777/prospero/README.md

 Processors are excellent for transforming text using simple triggers.
 They consume only the parser state, which exposes the current page, line, and word being examined at a given moment.
 This is a lot of data, but usually a processor only needs a subset of this to be effective.

 However, processors need to leave notes for other processors if they transform the text.
-For example, the `HTMLProcessor` remembers where in the text the previous HTML tags were in order to add them in afterwards.
+For example, the `HTMLProcessor` (now deprecated) remembers where in the text the previous HTML tags were in order to add them in afterwards.
 There is no design guideline saying processors cannot be stateful, so processors need to leave behind notes if they add/delete/replace phrases, and where.
 Notes also have the additional benefit of being transparent and debuggable.

 ### Roadmap